 Choosing an ESG solution based on these standards is undoubtedly an excellent starting point for improving the management of one's sustainability actions.
 However, the factors most strictly related to technology are not the only ones to take into consideration when choosing the right technological partner.

-For these companies, therefore, it becomes even more important to rely on partners that not only provide innovative solutions, but also are able to assist them on the path to ESG reporting and verification of corporate performance.
+For these companies, therefore, it becomes even more important to rely on partners that not only provide innovative solutions but also can assist them on the path to ESG reporting, stakeholder engagement, and verification of corporate performance.